sujith-eag/personal-site/content/docs/os/c02_system_structure/2_1_os_services.md

 - **Security and Protection**: The OS uses this component to enforce security policies and ensure that resources are protected from unauthorized access.

+{{< figure src="images/os/2_01_OS_Services.jpg"  alt="2.1 Operating System Services"  caption="2.1 Operating System Services" >}}

 ___

 #### **Operating System Services**

 An operating system provides various services that enable the proper functioning of applications, hardware, and system management.
 These services are crucial for handling processes, input/output (I/O), memory management, and security.

-##### **Program Execution**
+##### **1. Program Execution**
-The OS is responsible for loading a program into memory, executing it, and managing its lifecycle.
+The OS is responsible for loading a program into memory, executing it, and managing its life-cycle.
 This includes terminating the program either normally or abnormally (e.g., due to an error or user request).

-##### **I/O Operations**
+##### **2. I/O Operations**
-I/O operations involve interacting with devices like storage drives, printers, or networks.
+I/O operations involve interacting with devices like storage drives, printers, or networks. e.g., reading data from a keyboard, writing data to a screen.
 The OS acts as an intermediary to ensure that programs can perform I/O operations efficiently and securely.
-This includes input from peripherals and output to displays or printers.
-e.g., reading data from a keyboard, writing data to a screen, interacting with peripheral devices.

-##### **File-System Manipulation**
+##### **3. File-System Manipulation**
 The OS allows programs to create, read, write, and delete files or directories.
 It manages the storage and retrieval of data on disk and ensures file system integrity.
 Many operating systems also provide permissions management, which controls access to files and directories based on user roles and ownership.

-##### **Communication Between Processes**
+##### **4. Communication Between Processes**
 Operating systems provide mechanisms for communication between processes, both local and remote.
 This communication can be achieved via:
 - **Shared Memory**: Multiple processes access and modify the same region of memory.
 - **Message Passing**: Processes exchange data in pre-defined formats, typically over a network.

-##### **Error Detection**
+##### **5. Error Detection**
-The OS continuously monitors the system for errors, such as hardware malfunctions or application issues.
-It can detect errors like memory failures, I/O device errors, or invalid memory accesses and take corrective action, such as terminating a malfunctioning process or halting the entire system if necessary.
+The OS continuously monitors the system for errors, such as hardware malfunctions or application issues and take corrective action, such as terminating a malfunctioning process or halting the entire system if necessary.

 Another set of operating system functions exists not for helping the user but rather for ensuring the efﬁcient operation of the system itself.

-##### **Resource Allocation**
+##### **6. Resource Allocation**
 When multiple users or processes are running simultaneously, the OS allocates resources such as CPU time, memory, and I/O devices.

 For example, the OS uses scheduling algorithms to manage CPU cycles and prioritize processes.
 It also manages the allocation and release of peripheral devices like printers or network interfaces.

-##### **Accounting**
+##### **7. Accounting**
 The OS keeps track of resource usage by users and processes.
 This can be used for billing purposes in multi-user environments or for analyzing system performance to optimize resource allocation.

-##### **Protection and Security**
+##### **8. Protection and Security**
 - **Protection** involves ensuring that processes cannot interfere with one another or the OS itself.
 This is achieved through memory protection, process isolation, and access control mechanisms.
 - **Security** is about protecting the system from external unauthorized access, by requiring user authentication (e.g., passwords) and monitoring external device access, recording all such connections for detection of break-in.
 The OS defends against external threats like malware and intrusions.